YosysHQ-Docs/AppNote-109/docs/source/index.rst

    * Etc.

    These operators increases the complexity of the model and may cause some assertions not converge.
+Use them with caution.

+   All these operators was demonstrated in practice using the same **seq.sv** in the past, by Matt Venn, so they will not be shown again in this document.
+The reader is invited to generate some random sequences and try the operators in some properties.
+   It is a great exercise to understand the fundamentals of sequential properties.

 Property Layer
 --------------
 The property layer is where all the expressiveness of SVA starts to take shape.
-In this layer, Boolean constructs, sequences and property operators are used to encapsulate the behavior of the design within `property ... endproperty` blocks that will be further utilised by the *verification layer* to perform a certain task.
+In this layer, Boolean constructs, sequences and property operators are used to encapsulate the behavior of the design within :systemverilog:`property ... endproperty` blocks that will be further utilised by the *verification layer* to perform a certain task.

 A property construct can have formal arguments as shown in Figure 5.4 and Figure 5.5,